Veyil (2022 film)

-Veyil is a 2022 Indian Malayalam-language drama film written and directed by Sarath Menon in his directorial debut.
-It is produced by Joby George under the banner of Goodwill Entertainments.
+Veyil is a 2022 Indian Malayalam-language coming-of-age drama film written and directed by Sarath Menon in his directorial debut.
+It is produced by Joby George Thadathil under the banner of Goodwill Entertainments.
 The film stars Shane Nigam and Shine Tom Chacko.

 The music is composed by Pradeep Kumar, while Shaz Mohammed completed the cinematography and Praveen Prabhakar has done the editing.
 The film was released on 25 February 2022, having been postponed from the initial release on 28 January 2022.

 Plot

 Sidharth is a wayward youth living with his studious elder brother Karthi and their mother.
 Sidhu is poor in his academics and only interested in roaming around with his friend.
 He comes across Sruthy, who is the classmate of his friend's girlfriend, and eventually both fall for each other.
 Sidhu gets into all sorts of troubles, including beating up a guy who was trying to woo Sruthy and spreading rumors about her and lands up in the police station, eventually from where his mother must get him out.
 Sruthy's two uncles Baby and Jomy run a money lending business in the city.
 Baby the elder one, is trying to be a candidate for the municipal elections in the area but gets rejected in favor of the late councilor's son since there are many allegations of forced interest extortions from their finance firm.
 At some point, Sidhu realizes that Karthi also silently loves Sruthy and is heartbroken at the latter's affair with her.
 He starts avoiding Sruthy, and eventually the two break up, with Sruthy deciding to move back to Dubai to her parents.
 At the same time Jomy warns Sidhu to back off from the relationship, to which he agrees since he had already decided about it.